Jinghe-mel/UFEN-SLAM/README.md

 ## 1. Introduction

 UFEN is an underwater feature extraction and matching network.
-We use in-air RGBD data to generate synthetic underwater images and employ these as the medium to distil knowledge from a teacher model [SuperPoint](https://github.com/magicleap/SuperPointPretrainedNetwork).
+We use in-air RGBD data to generate synthetic underwater images and employ these as the medium to distil knowledge from a teacher model [SuperPoint](https://github.com/magicleap/SuperPointPretrainedNetwork). <br>
 Refer to [GCNv2](https://github.com/jiexiong2016/GCNv2_SLAM), We embed UFEN into the [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) framework to replace the ORB feature.
-The code of UFEN-SLAM will be public shortly.
+The code of UFEN-SLAM will be public shortly. <br>

 We also built a new underwater dataset in different water turbidities with groundtruth measurements named EASI.
 The EASI dataset can be found in [EASI Dataset](https://github.com/Jinghe-mel/UFEN-SLAM/tree/main/EASI%20Dataset).